The Great Scam: Federal prosecutors take us inside South Florida’s most shocking cases of COVID relief fraud - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Just days after our interview, Hines was arrested for PPP fraud.
 The feds seized his pricey sports car and he’s now in prison.

-Jonathan Bailyn/Assistant U.S. Attorney: “Totally.
+Assistant U.S. Attorney Jonathan Bailyn: “Totally.
 There are a lot of very hardworking, brilliant, successful people in Miami.
 But there are a lot of people who are faking it every day.”

-Markenzy Lapointe/U.S. Attorney: “No, I’m not going away.
+U.S. Attorney Markenzy Lapointe: “No, I’m not going away.
 And the task force is not going away.”

-Elizabeth Young/Assistant U.S. Attorney: “The number of law enforcement officers who have been wrapped up in this is very significant.”
+Assistant U.S. Attorney Elizabeth Young: “The number of law enforcement officers who have been wrapped up in this is very significant.”

-Elizabeth Young/Assistant U.S. Attorney: “That’s right.
+Assistant U.S. Attorney Elizabeth Young: “That’s right.
 These are people that should have known better.”

 Those who do know, and tell, may be the people the scammers least suspect.

-Elizabeth Young/Assistant U.S. Attorney: “I think when you see your neighbor, you know, in an expensive car bragging about getting it via a fraudulent COVID loan, I think people are angry.”
+Assistant U.S. Attorney Elizabeth Young: “I think when you see your neighbor, you know, in an expensive car bragging about getting it via a fraudulent COVID loan, I think people are angry.”

-Jonathan Bailyn/Assistant U.S. Attorney: “That’s a really good question.
+Assistant U.S. Attorney Jonathan Bailyn: “That’s a really good question.
 No one has gotten away with it.
 They just haven’t been arrested yet.”

 CONTACT 7 INVESTIGATES: